 We are pleased to award Terence our top prize for his wonderful and utterly fascinating business concept!
 Terence is a PhD biochemist who teaches cosmetics science in London and runs cosmetic development workshops for University students.
 His business idea, “FRUU” was picked as the winner unanimously by our judges both at The Formations Company and Barclays – which is no easy accomplishment.

 FRUU is a cosmetics company that turns surplus fruit and waste coffee into fun, vegan-friendly, cruelty-free and affordable cosmetics and toiletry products.
 The business aims to reduce bio-waste, otherwise destined for landfills, while replacing the need for petrochemicals.
 Its products can be made using organic fruit and plant ingredients, many of which are derived from post-consumer waste.

-The PhD biochemist from the University of East Anglia is planning to use the £1,000 business grant courtesy of the Formations Company to develop prototype products and apply for an EU trademark.
+The PhD biochemist is planning to use the £1,000 business to develop prototype products and apply for an EU trademark.
 He is also taking advantage of the free company formation and a startup package from Barclays, which includes professional guidance and mentorship to help turn the business idea into a reality.

 In addition to winning The Formations Company 2017 Entrepreneur Award, FRUU also recently won the Shell LIVEwire award for sustainable startups.

 Guardian Personal Protection is an idea to bring martial art and self-defence to the lives of women, teaching them to feel empowered through an ability to defend themselves physically.

 Janet’s List is a unique concept which aims to support female, minority-led businesses through a curated marketplace and targeted business support for paid members.

 Both our runners-up were chosen for bringing something new, exciting and positive to the table with ambitious and well-planned ideas geared towards making real change in ordinary people’s lives.

 A £1,000 business grant